silencesys/lindat-tei/src/guidelines/text-corrections.md

 ## Normalisation and regularization
 ### Correcting mistakes
-Sometimes an apparently inacurrate or incorrect text can be found in the manuscript and it is up to us if we would like to correct it.
-For that purpuse there are following elements.
+Sometimes an apparently inaccurate or incorrect text can be found in the manuscript and it is up to us if we would like to correct it.
+For that purpose there are following elements.
 #### Marking inacurrate text
 ```xml{3}
 Annolos vel armillas dare videre vel capere dolorem